cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

 ### App Runtime Interfaces WG

-Cloud Controller should be extended with an App Feature to activate the new file base Service Binding option.
-If the file-based service binding feature is active the Cloud Controller should generate a Run action, which configures the Service Bindings to be stored as tmpfs file(s) in the application container instead of `VCAP_SERVICES` environment variable.
+Cloud Controller should add a new App Feature for activation of the new file-based service binding option.
+If the file-based service binding feature is active for an application the Cloud Controller should generate a Run action, which configures the service bindings to be stored as tmpfs file(s) in the application container instead of `VCAP_SERVICES` environment variable.
+Additionally, Cloud Controlle should set the `SERVICE_BINDING_ROOT` environment variable accordingly.
+The translation from `VCAP_SERVICES` to file based bindings should follow the CNB translation in `libcnb`.
+The implementation in `libcnb` could be found [here](https://github.com/buildpacks/libcnb/blob/main/platform.go#L199-L2270) and it does following:

+* The `credentials` object is translated into key/value files where key is the file name and value is the file content.
+If a key in `credentials` has a nested `JSON` value, then the `JSON` is written as the content of the file.
+* The `label` from `VCAP_SERVICES` is translated to `type`.
+* The top-level key from the `VCAP_SERVICES` is translated to `provider`.

+The RFC doesn't mention all attributes documented for [VCAP_SERVICES](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) but the same approach should be followed for them also.
+E.g. `syslog_drain_url` should be the file name and the URL the file content.
+This should be fine with the K8s binding specification because it allows any entry as documented in the [Provisioned Service](https://servicebinding.io/spec/core/1.1.0/#provisioned-service) section.

-Additionally, the suggest limit for the size should be implemented.
+Additionally, the suggested limit of `1MB` for the size should be implemented.

 ### App Runtime Platform WG